What are E-books?

 Why use E-books?

 E-books are not borrowed in the same way as print books, they are accessible on-line 24/7, 365 days of the year.
 There's no need to hunt around in the Library for books or to wait until other students return them.
-Also E-books do not count against your borrowing quota and of course there’s no fines!
+Also E-books do not count against your borrowing quota and of course there are no fines!

 The Library subscribes to two E-book platforms called MyiLibrary and dawsonera.
 You can print, copy and paste extracts from E-books for your own use, as well as include excerpts in coursework, essays, presentations and dissertations, according to the terms and conditions of use specified by the E-book provider.
 You may not distribute extracts to someone else by electronic means.